michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-11-research-assistant.md

 **What the student gets:** Check against confirmation bias.

-**Why this is acceptable:** Good qualitative research includes reflexivity—questioning your own interpretations.
+**Why this is acceptable:** Good qualitative research includes reflexivity,questioning your own interpretations.
 This is like peer review or supervision feedback.

----
+,

 ### How AI Can Be Misused